Easter Chick Bath Bomb Projecthttps://www.brambleberry.com/in-the-studio/projects/bath-bombs/easter-chick-bath-bomb-project/PS000239.html

 Allow the bath bombs to dry for 24 hours.
 Remove from the molds.

-In separate containers, mix about 0.5 teaspoons of Blue Mica and Racing Stripe Orange Mica with about 1 teaspoon of 99% isopropyl alcohol and stir to get rid of clumps.
+In separate containers, mix about 0.5 teaspoons of Blue Mica and Sunset Orange Mica with about 1 teaspoon of 99% isopropyl alcohol and stir to get rid of clumps.
 Then mix about 1 teaspoon of Super Pearly White Mica with about 1 tablespoon of 99% isopropyl alcohol.
 Test the consistency on a paper towel and adjust as needed.

 Create the egg on both top and bottom with the white paint.
 Then, use a small brush to create the orange beak and outline the egg with orange to creation more definition.
 Finally, use the blue to give each chick eyes.